This is the final challenge where we try to put most of what you have learned together.

 </body>

-Add a survey to the Template to allow changing the variables dev_content
+Add a survey to the Template to allow changing the variables dev_content and prod_content.

-so the Template Create Web Content can be executed by wweb
+Add permissions to the Team Web Content so the Template Create Web Content can be executed by wweb.

-Run the survey as user wweb
+Run the survey as user wweb.

 You have to figure this one out by yourself! ;-)